On & Off The Gringo Trail: Part One

 We didn’t feel lucky.
 More like survivors of a slow-motion car crash who’d somehow walked away still blinking.
 But we nodded anyway.
 It seemed the polite thing to do.

-Then he shoved a bowl of bananas into Callum’s arms.
-“Eat,” he said, with all the gravitas of someone dispensing both sustenance and survival advice.
+Then he shoved a bowl of bananas into Callum’s arms, dispensing both sustenance and survival advice.
+“Eat,” he said.
 “You’ll need it.”

 We were introduced to a toothless matriarch.
-She kissed Fabian on both cheeks and immediately adopted us in the same gesture, speaking Portuguese at what we later estimated to be 2,000 words per minute.
+She kissed Fabian on both cheeks and immediately greeted us with the same gesture, speaking Portuguese at what we later estimated to be 2,000 words per minute.
 Fabian’s translation was something like: “She says you are now officially part of the family, and also very welcome to do chores if you like.”

 She cackled gleefully.
 “This is one of the nicest houses here,” Fabian informed us.
 “Her neighbours are all jealous!”
 We believed her.
 Logic has nothing on enthusiasm delivered at maximum volume with teeth missing in all the right places.

 Meanwhile, Vasco da Gama was somewhere in the midst of a community uprising.
 Fabian, with a gleam in his eye, described it as a “middle-class favela.”
-It was a place clawing its way upward with grit and hope.
-It had exactly zero government assistance.
-Somehow, amid the madness, ambition, and occasional stray chickens, they had cultivated pride.
+It was a place clawing its way upward with grit, hope, and zero government assistance.
+Somehow, amid the ambition and occasional stray chickens, they had cultivated pride.
 This was a miraculous achievement that flipped the finger to government neglect.

 Out in the open, Fabian pointed dramatically at the Estádio São Januário, home of Vasco da Gama FC.

-This was no ordinary football club.
-They had been the first team to smash the chains of racial segregation in Brazilian football—a bunch of rebels in socks and studs, sticking it to the bigots while the nation continued its stubborn devotion to prejudice.
+With a wink that could only be described as too charming, and what we assumed was a deeply spiritual negotiation with the receptionist’s very soul, we were granted access to the inner sanctum.
+Fabian casually led us through the club, his stride more majestic than any human has a right to possess, guiding us past gleaming trophies—each one a testament to the never-ending struggle between pride and victory.
+Fabian admirably informed us this was no ordinary football club.
+They were the first to smash the chains of racial segregation in Brazilian football—a bunch of rebels in socks and studs, sticking it to the bigots while the nation continued its stubborn devotion to prejudice.

-Before we knew it, the VIP tour had somehow extended into pitch-side access.
-There we were, standing in the technical area for a youth match, nodding solemnly like semi-functional talent scouts who had accidentally survived a morning gun inspection.
-As the final whistle shrieked, Fabian shook hands with his disciples and waved to all the staff.
-We departed as though the entire stadium had decided to spontaneously applaud our collective existence.
+Before we knew it—and without our consent—the VIP tour had somehow extended into full pitch-side access.
+Suddenly we found ourselves standing in the technical area of a youth match, nodding with the earnest wisdom of semi-functional talent scouts who had accidentally survived a morning gun inspection.
+As the final whistle shrieked, Fabian shook hands with a variety of followers and waved cheerily at the staff.
+We drifted out behind him, part entourage, part confused bystanders.

 We were deep into extra time.
-Fabian was not finished.
+Fabian wasn’t finished yet.
 “One more stop,” he announced.

-We climbed a steep hill, dodging loose bricks, and arrived at a labourer’s checkpoint somewhere between scaffolding, power tools, and half-constructed dreams.
-With a nod and a flourish that could have been choreographed, we were waved through.
-Fabian and three men in hard hats unfurled blueprints —ambitious projects sprawled across the paper, promising to breathe new life into the community.
+Up a steep hill we climbed, dodging loose bricks, before arriving at a labourer’s checkpoint somewhere between scaffolding, power tools, and half-constructed dreams.
+With a nod and a flourish that could have been choreographed, we were waved through onto the site.
+Fabian and three men in hard hats unfurled blueprints—ambitious projects sprawled across the paper, promising to breathe new life into the community.
 Each seemed to whisper, “Yes, we will rebuild the world… eventually… maybe.”

-We went higher, up a backstreet shortcut, where Fabian pointed out landmarks of dubious legality and peculiar absurdity: among them, a monolithic corruption prison, reportedly housing the most notorious politicians past and present.
-Fabian was optimistic, envisioning a future free of corruption.
-I was less convinced—but the look in his eyes dared me to join him in the naive pursuit of hope.
+We climbed higher, up a backstreet shortcut, where Fabian pointed out landmarks of questionable legality and peculiar absurdity.
+Among them, a monolithic corruption prison, reportedly housing the most notorious politicians past and present.
+Fabian was clearly optimistic, envisioning a future free of corruption.
+I was less convinced—but the look in his eyes dared me to join him in the pursuit of hope.

-We slipped into the orbit of more welcoming comrades.
-One balanced precariously on a revving dirt bike, another hoisted a potted marijuana plant above his head shouting something in Portuguese with the pride of Pelé lifting the World Cup.
+At the top, our tour merged seamlessly into the orbit of more cheerfully eccentric comrades.
+One was balanced precariously on a revving dirt bike.
+Another triumphantly hoisted a potted marijuana plant above his head, shouting something in Portuguese with all the epic pride of Pelé lifting the World Cup—if Pelé had been a particularly enthusiastic gardener.

 “He says you can go to his rooftop; he has the best view… It’s not bad,” Fabian translated.